Trow-Registry/trow/docs/USER_GUIDE.md

  - Check that a service exists for Trow (e.g. `kubectl describe svc -n trow trow`).
  - Check that your network or cloud provider isn't blocking access.

-_The rest of the advice in this question is applicable only to the quick-install_

- - Ensure port 31000 is accessible.
-This will likely mean editing network rules if using a public cloud.
- - Make sure that your client is pointing to the correct address.
-The IP address given in the error message should match the public IP of one of the cluster nodes.
-If it doesn't, try running the `install/configure-host.sh` script.

 If you get an error like: